-The third of Hanford’s three original nuclear reactors is the F Reactor.
-F is the reactor located closest to present day Richland.
+The third of Hanford’s three original nuclear reactors is F Reactor, which is the reactor located nearest to the City of Richland, Washington.

-F Reactor became operational in February of 1945 and ran for more than twenty years until it was shut down in June of 1965.
-Originally, the F Reactor used about 35,000 gallons of water per minute to cool the reactor during operations.
-However, as the facility expanded and became more efficient, F needed almost 70,000 gallons of water per minute to keep the heat generated by the nuclear chain reaction under control.
+F Reactor became operational in February 1945 and ran for more than 20 years until it was shut down in June 1965.
+Originally, the reactor used about 35,000 gallons of water per minute to cool the reactor during operations.
+However, as the facility expanded and became more efficient, it needed almost 70,000 gallons of water per minute to keep the heat generated by the nuclear chain reaction under control.